XiaoxiangGuanGFZ/xHM/documents/Soil_process.md

 ## 3. Saturation subsurface flow

-Wigmostae t al. [1994] describe an explicit grid cell by grid cell approach to route saturated subsurface flow.
+Wigmosta et al. [1994] describe an explicit grid cell by grid cell approach to route saturated subsurface flow.
 The theory and computational scheme are developed for point elevation data on an orthogonal grid.
 Grid cells are centered